Arc Flash Risk Assessment

 Many companies in North America are coming to grips with a new electrical safety concern – Arc Flash Safety.
 Often, the initial question that is raised by management is – does this even apply to our facility?
 In short, the answer is a resounding YES!

-In the United States, the Occupations Safety & Health Administration (OSHA) can and does cite companies who do not provide protection for their employees against arc flash/blast hazards.
-Although the OSHA 1910 9standard does not specifically define all of the procedures and PPE necessary for a sufficient arc flash safety program, it does recognize the NFPA 70E standard as the best practices for implementation of a comprehensive electrical safety program.
+The Occupational Safety & Health Administration (OSHA) can and does cite companies who do not provide protection for their employees against arc flash/blast hazards.
+Although the OSHA 1910 standard does not specifically define all of the procedures and PPE necessary for a sufficient arc flash safety program, it does recognize the NFPA 70E standard as the best practices for implementation of a comprehensive electrical safety program.

 Most companies do not have the expertise or do not wish to expend valuable resources required to interpret, assess and implement an energized electrical safety program- and that’s exactly where The Jacman Group comes in.
-We provide assistance in helping to establish the required elements of an electrical Arc Flash Safety Program.
+We provide assistance in helping to establish the required elements of an electrical Arc Flash Safety Program for companies of all sizes.

-Training is the key element of any effective program because even experienced electricians or maintenance personnel are not familiar with the hazards associated with electrical arc flash.
+Proper safety training is the key element of any effective program because even experienced electricians or maintenance personnel are not familiar with the hazards associated with electrical arc flash.
 Implementing The Jacman Group’s Arc Flash Safety Program will enable everyone trained to recognize hazards they’re exposed to daily and protect them in the event that an arc flash should occur.
 The Jacman Group’s unique training methodologies will leave each and every employee with a new respect for electricity, which in turn will make a safety environment for everyone.
+Click here to learn more about our Arc Flash Safety Training.

 The arc flash risk assessment is the process that is undertaken to determine the level of hazard that exists at each electrical enclosure such as a control panel, panelboard, disconnect switch or switchgear.
 There are several steps required to complete the assessment.